tetchel/shexter-client/shexter_client/daemon-readme.md

 ## How to run the daemon persistantly on LINUX using BASH:
 ```
-# Make sure you are in the shexter_client directory
-./shexterd.py & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.
+shexterd & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.

 # Disown the job so you can close the terminal without killing the daemon.
 disown -a